What you Need to Know about Auto Enrolment Requirements

 Re-enrolment: Declare your compliance at the same time that you re-enrol your staff.

-If you’ve chosen your re-enrolment date, then put a note in your diary to complete your re-declaration of compliance at the same time and tick both off your list in one fell swoop.
+If you have chosen your re-enrolment date, then put a note in your diary to complete your re-declaration of compliance at the same time and tick both off your list in one fell swoop.
 Find out more information here.

 If you are late complying with your duties